gifale95/RNC/README.md

 If you use any of our data or code, please cite:

 > * Gifford AT, Jastrzębowska M, Singer JJD, Cichy RM.
 2024.
 In silico discovery of representational relationships across visual cortex. _arXiv preprint_, arXiv:2411.10872.
 DOI: [https://doi.org/10.48550/arXiv.2411.10872][paper_doi]
-> * Gifford AT, Cichy RM.
+> * Gifford AT, Bersch D, Roig G, Cichy RM.
 2024.
-The Neural Encoding Dataset. _In preparation_. https://github.com/gifale95/NED
+The Neural Encoding Simulation Toolkit. _In preparation_. https://github.com/gifale95/NEST